CarletonArchives/ExifTool-Batch-Processor/README.md

 Instructions on setting up Pyton on your computer can be found here: https://apps.carleton.edu/curricular/cs/resources/source/python_install/

-##Usage:
+##Usage Instructions:
+(Mac) Open a terminal window by navigating to "Applications -> Utilities -> Terminal" and clicking on the Terminal icon (PC) Open a command prompt by selecting Start/Run and typing cmd and Enter or Start/Programs/Accessories/Command Prompt.

-First navigate in your terminal to the folder in which RunExifTool.py is contained.
+Navigate in your terminal to the folder in which RunExifTool.py is contained.

       cd PATH_TO_FOLDER_CONTAINING_EXIFTOOL